zyzbroker/elm-revisit/README.md

 * when your update or init has side effect, the runtime need to notify you by call your subscriptions.
 * after updates and side effects are completed, the ELM runtime calls your view to get your view definiton (**what**) and render your layout defintion to the web browser.

-If the bootstrap can target HTML element, in this case, you want ELM runtime to render view inside that element.
+If you want ELM runtime to render view inside that element.
 You need pass on that element node instance into init().

 ```elm
   main =